 Opportunity after opportunity arose to erase that line—from America’s suburban housing boom after World War II, to the Fair Housing Act of 1968, and the recent demolition of Chicago’s public housing high-rise developments called the Plan for Transformation.

-Still, the great majority of Chicago’s black families relentlessly found themselves confined to areas with the poorest housing, the fewest job opportunities, the least chance to accumulate wealth through home ownership—and the most fraught relations between the police and communities they are to serve.
+Still, great numbers of Chicago’s black families relentlessly found themselves confined to areas with the poorest housing, the fewest job opportunities, the least chance to accumulate wealth through home ownership—and the most fraught relations between the police and communities they are to serve.
 How did this happen—and why?

-Modeled on the format of today’s popular cable shows, Shame of Chicago will comprise a series of eye-opening 15-minute mini-documentaries.
-Each will tell a story in a stand alone manner yet add a piece to an overall puzzle common to every American city, but little understood by most Americans and virtually absent from today's high school and college history books.
+Modeled on the format of today’s popular serial dramas, Shame of Chicago will comprise a series of eye-opening 20-minute episodes.
+Each will tell a story in a stand alone manner yet add a piece to an overall puzzle common to every American city, but virtually absent from today's high school and college history books.

-Departing from the standard format of feature-length documentaries, Shame of Chicago will enable educators, religious congregations, and community organizations to break out the stories most relevant to their needs and in a concise enough module to spur discussion and debate to illuminate and inform civic action.
+Departing from the standard format of feature-length documentaries, Shame of Chicago will enable educators, religious congregations, and community organizations to break out the stories most relevant to their needs and in a concise enough module to spur discussion and debate that will illuminate and inform civic action.

 Artist in Residence in the Arts of the Moving Image Program and the Samuel Dubois Cook Center on Social Equity at Duke University